Few-Shot Segmentation via Cycle-Consistent Transformer: Experiments

-Besides, we construct the cycle-consistency within the cross-alignment block while using the predicted aggregation strategy in the self-alignment block.
-One may curious that whether the predicted manner can also work well for aggregating support features to query.
-Therefore, in Table~\ref{tab:ablation}, we use predicted aggregation in Equation~\ref{eq:dfatten} instead of the cycle-consistent attention in the cross-alignment block.
-It does show a positive impact for aggregating useful from support but is 0.9\% worse than the proposed cycle-consistent attention.
-The reason lies in the dramatically changing support images during few-shot segmentation testing.
+Besides, one may be curious about whether the noise can also be removed by predicting the aggregation position like the way in Equation~\ref{eq:dfatten} for aggregating support features to query.
+Therefore, we use predicted aggregation instead of the cycle-consistent attention in the cross-alignment block, as denoted by \textit{CyCTR(pred)} in Table~\ref{tab:ablation}.
+It does benefit the few-shot segmentation by aggregating useful information from support but is 0.9\% worse than the proposed cycle-consistent attention.
+The reason lies in the dramatically changing support images under few-shot segmentation testing.
 The cycle-consistency is better than the learnable way as it can globally consider the varying conditional information from both query and support.